gettalong/hexapdf/man/man1/hexapdf.1.md

 : Print the pages with their object and generation numbers and their associated content streams.
 If a range is specified, only those pages are listed.
-See the **PAGES SPECIFICATION** below for details on the allowed format of *PAGES*.
+See the **PAGES SPECIFICATION** below for details on the allowed format of *RANGE*.

 `pc | page-count`